 As it currently stands, to be considered a Capital Lease a transaction needs to meet certain criteria that basically evaluate whether the value of a property will be paid by the tenant over the lease term.
 Two of the more typical evaluators are a lease in which the tenant has the option to purchase the property at the end of the term for a nominal amount, or a lease in which the present value of rent payments is 90% of the value of the property.
 This current standard seems to fairly identify transactions that should be considered financing transactions and appear on a company’s balance sheet.

 The new changes being contemplated with FASB 13 will place the Capital Lease label on nearly every transaction that is likely to be one year or longer.
-I say “likely” because even a lease of less than one year will be considered a Capital Lease if there is reasonable certainty that a tenant will renew or extend their lease (i.e. you can’t get around the reporting requirement by entering into a month-to-month transaction or annual lease with renewal options).
+We say “likely” because even a lease of less than one year will be considered a Capital Lease if there is reasonable certainty that a tenant will renew or extend their lease (i.e. you can’t get around the reporting requirement by entering into a month-to-month transaction or annual lease with renewal options).

 This reporting requirement for Capital Leases and the impact it has on the balance sheet typically make them less desirable than Operating Leases.
 For a company with a Capital Lease, in addition to showing a right-of-use asset, the balance sheet will disclose operating lease liabilities, which could greatly affect the appearance and leverage ratios of the balance sheet.
 As a result, investors and creditors might change their perception of the financial health of the company.